TAP-TO-EDIT/Computing-work/README.md

 Though her body has many

-But her brain has more
+But her brain has more.

 Wrinkles storing